erikringsmuth/requirejs-router/README.md

 ## Router Properties
 - `router.config()` - configure the router
 - `router.routes` - all defined routes
-- `router.routeLoadedCallback(Module)` - called when RequireJS finishes loading a module for a route
+- `router.routeLoadedCallback(module)` - called when RequireJS finishes loading a module for a route
 - `router.loadCurrentRoute()` - triggers RequireJS to load the module for the current route
-- `router.testRoute(url, route)` - determines if the route matches the URL
+- `router.testRoute(route)` - test if the route path and query parameters match the current URL
-- `router.parseUrl(url)` - parses the url to get the path and query parameters
+- `router.urlChangeEventHandler()` - called when a hashchange or popstate event is triggered and calls `router.loadCurrentRoute()`
-- `router.urlChangeEventHandler()` - called when a hashchange or popstate event is triggered and calls router.loadCurrentRoute()
+- `router.currentUrl()` - gets the current URL from the address bar.
+You can override this when unit testing.
 - `router.currentRoute()` - the current route - ex: `{path: '/', queryParameters: [], module: 'info/infoView', matchesUrl: function() {...}}`

 ## How to use